Data Storage Policy

 - COMPUTE SERVER DISK IS NOT FOR LONG-TERM STORAGE.
 All non-home disk-resident areas (e.g., /scratch), on all compute servers, are made available to meet the current needs of active users.
 Such areas are not meant in any way to provide long-term storage.
 Users are expected to continually delete or move elsewhere files that are not being used for current work.
 The staff will periodically delete older user files when the fill level reaches 90% of capacity.
 The HPRC will send out notices before such action takes place.

 - ARCHIVE-RESIDENT DATA RETENTION.
 All archive-resident user data will be deleted

 18 months after account deactivation.
 Before the 18-month period expires, users can engage in any

 - copy their data files to an external, non-HPRC storage and/or

 - arrange with the HPRC staff (to be initiated by an e-mail request) for a tenure extension, if possible, of their files and/or

 - any combination of the above

 - CONTRACTUAL CONDITIONS.
-Faculty and/or student users who plan to leave Texas A&M and whose archive area contains files that contractually must be preserved must contact the SC staff in writing to that effect in order to make secure arrangements for their eventual disposition.
+Faculty and/or student users who plan to leave Texas A&M and whose archive area contains files that contractually must be preserved must contact the HPRC staff in writing to that effect in order to make secure arrangements for their eventual disposition.